 Another time-saving move is to consolidate and simplify your financial affairs.
 If your family already has a trust, that should simplify matters.
 If not, consider consolidating assets into as few accounts as possible, while still making sure the accounts fit your financial and estate needs in the most tax-efficient manner possible.
 Your family's tax advisor could help to provide guidance given your particular situation.

 Also, try to organize your important documents so they will be easy for your survivors to access (see box).
-“You should have a current inventory of assets, a contact list of advisers, and a list of legal documents and where to find them, including computer and online-banking passwords,” says Kevin Ruth, head of wealth planning at Fidelity Investments.
+“You should have a current inventory of assets, a contact list of advisers, and a list of legal documents and where to find them, including computer and online-banking passwords,” says Kevin Ruth, head of wealth planning and personal trust at Fidelity Investments.

 And be sure to review the beneficiary designations on life insurance policies, retirement plans, and taxable accounts, and review the titling of the assets with the family’s tax adviser.